 2. Complete the online form

 Online registration allows you to register your game without having to travel.
-This government service is free of charge for the 2021 hunting season, and is available in both French and English.
+This government service is free of charge for the 2022 hunting season.

 To register your game online, you will need to provide the following information: